 NOTICE OF INSURANCE INFORMATION PRACTICES

 When you apply for any type of insurance you disclose a certain amount of information about yourself to us.
 Law regulates the collection, use, and disclosure of such information.
-In addition, Pennsylvania National Mutual Casualty Insurance Company, Penn National Security Insurance Company, and Founders Insurance Company (collectively, “Penn National Insurance”) recognize the confidentiality expectations of our applicants and policyholders.
+In addition, Pennsylvania National Mutual Casualty Insurance Company, Penn National Security Insurance Company, and Founders Insurance Company, and Partners Mutual Insurance Company (collectively, “Penn National Insurance”) recognize the confidentiality expectations of our applicants and policyholders.
 We also expect our independent agents to follow the same policy regarding the confidentiality of your information in their business practices.
 Therefore, it is the policy of Penn National Insurance and its independent agents to:

 We are providing you with the following summary of the kinds of information that Penn National Insurance or its agents may collect, what is done with information after it is collected, and how you can find out about information, if any, we have about you in our records.